arush-sal/gobook/ch04-functions.md

 **Defer**

-The keyword `defer` can be used to perform aany certain operation that we wish to perform before the function exit.
-This is specicially useful for doing things like closing opened resources such as a file or open connections such as to a socket file.
+The keyword `defer` can be used to perform any certain operation that we wish to perform before the function exit.
+This is specially useful for doing things like closing opened resources such as a file or open connections such as to a socket file.

-We can have multiple `defer` in a single function, they works by `FILO(First In Last Out)` so the first defer you define in the function will always will be executed as the last operation of the funcion.
+We can have multiple `defer` in a single function, they work by `FILO(First In Last Out)` so the first defer you define in the function will always be executed as the last operation of the function.

 Example: